 Where is God?

-Intellectually and spiritually, we know that God does not cause disease and illness.
+Intellectually and spiritually, we know that God does not cause physical disease or mental illness.
 God does not plot against us, plan our harm, or punish us.
-When we pause to pray and reflect, we discern that slowly, lovingly God is moving us beyond the unanswerable “Why did this happen?” to the tentative hope of “How will I go on?” to the bold expression of faith, "How may I help?"
+When we pause to pray and reflect, we discern that slowly, lovingly God moves us beyond the unanswerable “Why did this happen?” to the tentative hope of “How will I go on?” to a bold expression of faith, "How may I help?"
 This is God at work, God for us, especially in these days of unimaginable shock, loss, and grief.
+But how do we know that God is here, present to us in the unalterable circumstances of life?

 - God is in the outpouring of loving-kindness as strangers spontaneously reach out to help other strangers.